miliukas/myFootballApi/README.md

 YOU WILL NEED:
   1)Install Node.js
   2)Start Visual Code
-  3)type serve --o in terminal
+  3)type ng serve --o in terminal